Lacrosse in Canada: 21st century

 In 2003, Canada participated in the inaugural World Indoor Lacrosse Championship.

-The CLA along with 5 other National sporting association had their charitable status revoked in June 2010 as part of a Revenue Canada crackdown on Parklane Financial's tax shelter scheme, in which charitable organizations issued receipts far in excess of any material donations.
+The Canadian Lacrosse Association (CLA), along with five other national sporting associations, had their charitable status revoked in June 2010 as part of a Revenue Canada crackdown on Parklane Financial's tax shelter scheme, in which charitable organizations issued receipts far in excess of any material donations.
 The fact that the CLA Board of Directors agreed to participate in such a scheme may in part be due to the fact that the CLA Board of Directors is largely made up of elected lacrosse representatives, with no particular expertise in legal or financial matters of governance.

-At the provincial level, the Ontario Lacrosse Association controls the majority of lacrosse in Ontario.
+At the provincial level, the Ontario Lacrosse Association (OLA) controls the majority of lacrosse in Ontario.
 The OLA is governed by a larger Board than the CLA, though also populated largely by members with a strong lacrosse background.
 OLA lacrosse officials are sanctioned by the OLA, and represented by the Ontario Lacrosse Referees Association (OLRA).
-Unlike typical referee associations, the OLRA has a governing structure that is open only to Box lacrosse officials who officiate Junior/Senior/Major-series games, though the vast majority of officials do not officiate at that level.
+Unlike typical referee associations, the OLRA has a governing structure that is open only to box lacrosse officials who officiate Junior/Senior/Major-series games, though the vast majority of officials do not officiate at that level.
 The OLRA is an extension of the OLA, and does not represent an independent officiating union.

 The National Lacrosse League is a professional box lacrosse league, with franchises in Canada and the United States.
 The 2006 World Lacrosse Championship was held in London, Ontario.
 Canada beat the United States 15-10 in the final to break a 28-year U.S. winning streak.
-One of the best lacrosse players of all time, Gary Gait was born in Victoria, British Columbia and has won every possible major lacrosse championship.
 Great achievements in Canadian Lacrosse are recognized by the Canadian Lacrosse Hall of Fame.